-For undergraduate students, generate the purchase order (PO) with an estimated amount of $50.00 per semester hour.
+For undergraduate students, generate the service authorization (SA) with an estimated amount of $50.00 per semester hour.

-For graduate students, generate the PO with an estimated amount $75.00 per semester hour.
+For graduate students, generate the SA with an estimated amount $75.00 per semester hour.

 The consumer should purchase used textbooks (current edition) when available, if the consumer can read and scan the text.

-Attach a store receipt to the purchase order.
+Attach a store receipt to the service authorization.

 DBS may buy equipment only if the consumer needs it to maintain academic success to meet the employment outcome.

 Examples of equipment that may be purchased for consumers are found in section 6.6.1.
 In some instances, a specialist's evaluation is required to determine the nature of the equipment to be purchased.

 The equipment available through the warehouse includes